 How can I find out if my project/course is already covered by an approved animal care protocol?

 All new protocols, 3-year renewal protocols and amendments (except administrative amendments) must be pre-reviewed by a veterinarian.
 PIs should contact Dr. Lisa Krugner-Higby (265-5581; email@example.com) to discuss the protocol under development.
-She will provide you with a Presubmission Veterinary Consultation Worksheet documenting that the consultation has occurred.
-Please forward the completed form to Marilyn Larsen so she can submit it to RARC with the protocol.
+The PI will submit the protocol for pre-review via ARROW.

 For comments or suggestions regarding this page, contact Marilyn Larsen.